AnushangaPavith/Food-Supplier-Project/README.md

 ## Overview

-Food Supplier is a front-end React project designed as part of a larger system.
+The Food Supplier React Project is a user-friendly web application designed to streamline inventory management for food suppliers.
+With a clean and intuitive interface, suppliers can effortlessly add, modify, and track their product offerings.
+The inventory system ensures accurate records of product distribution to various shops.
+Built using React for a responsive front-end, Java Spring Boot for a robust back-end, and MySQL for efficient data management, the project combines simplicity with powerful functionality to enhance the food supply chain experience.
 It includes key features such as:

 1. **Products Page**: Displays all products the supplier offers.
 2. **Add Products Page**: Allows users to add new products to the inventory.